2010 Indianapolis Colts season: Schedule

+Game summaries

-AFC wild card game vs. New York Jets
+AFC Wild Card Playoffs: vs. (6) New York Jets

 Entering the playoffs as the AFC #3 seed, the Colts began their playoff run at home in the AFC Wild Card round against the #6 New York Jets in a rematch of the 2009–10 AFC Championship Game.
 After a scoreless first quarter, the Colts delivered the game's opening strike in the second quarter as quarterback Peyton Manning found wide receiver Pierre Garçon on a 57-yard touchdown pass.

 The Jets answered in the third quarter with running back LaDainian Tomlinson getting a one-yard touchdown run, yet Indianapolis regained the lead with a 47-yard field goal from kicker Adam Vinatieri.
 New York took the lead in the fourth quarter with Tomlinson getting another one-yard touchdown run.
 The Colts regained the lead with a 32-yard and a 50-yard field goal from Vinatieri, but the Jets' Nick Folk kicked the game-winning 32-yard field goal.

 With the loss, Indianapolis' season came to an end with an overall record of 10–7.